Forget Denim and Trousers—Skirts Are the Moment, and Here Are Fall's 7 Biggest Styles

 (Image credit: Launchmetrics Spotlight/Carven; Launchmetrics Spotlight/Miu Miu; Launchmetrics Spotlight/Philosophy di Lorenzo Serafini; Launchmetrics Spotlight/Valentino; Launchmetrics Spotlight/Prada)

 Fall wardrobing is usually synonymous with denim and trousers, but this season, there's a rivalry brewing because the fall skirt trends on deck are so good you just might find yourself overlooking your pants to test-drive one of them.
 For the past several seasons, designers have been putting skirts into full focus, anchoring their collections around a few key skirt styles.
-This includes Tory Burch's glossy-leather styles, Miu Miu's voluminous A-line silhouettes, and the wool skirt suits at Prada.
+This includes Tory Burch's glossy-leather styles, Miu Miu's voluminous A-line silhouettes, and Prada's wool skirt suits.
 For fall, designers are only doubling down on their fascination with these outfit-making skirts, and there are so many fresh styles on deck for the season ahead.

 I've done a ton of trend research and pulled out seven fall skirt trends that will define the season ahead.
 From the pretty sheer styles that make a chic impact to the full skirts everyone will be skipping minis for, behold the coolest skirts of fall 2024.
 Mark my words: It's going to be the season of the skirt.